All Episodes

 They hold no institutional power.

-And when you say black people haven't done anything, when you think of this white person, a young white person, because I'm seeing some people become radicalized and it can become a problem.
+And when you say black people haven't done anything, think of this white person, a young white person, because I'm seeing some people become radicalized and it can become a problem.

-Now they have no institutional power, but if they go into a neighborhood that's largely black, they're gonna get the shit kicked out of them.
+Now they have no institutional power, but if they go into a neighborhood that's largely black, they're going to get the shit kicked out of them.

 And they're being blamed for something that supposedly their racist forefather did that they have nothing to do with.